roman-milk/roman-milk.github.io/melanie.md

  She had reached the lowly state of those poor creatures in the banqueting hall and felt so useless.
 It was impossible to fight it.
 As she fell asleep images of human furniture surrounded her, whispering to her, mocking her.
-Report_Story #1